 (2) This section applies to a person —

-(a) giving or tendering information or evidence for the purpose of conciliation or investigation proceedings under Part 3; or
+(a) giving or tendering information or evidence for the purpose of conciliation or investigation proceedings under this Act; or

 (b) representing another person for the purpose of any proceedings referred to in paragraph (a) or proceedings under section 60.

+[Section 70 amended: No. 35 of 2022 s.
+40.]

 71. Confidentiality

 (1) A person who is or has been in a situation to which this section applies must not, whether directly or indirectly, record, disclose, or make use of any information obtained because of that situation except —